DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 Alternately, you can enter the command ``<+GMR>`` and click :guilabel:`Send`.
 A similar line will be shown.

-If it says **anything other than** 1.7.4 in that line, then you have the wrong version you will need to follow the instructions at the end of this page to correct it.
+If it says **anything other than** 1.7.4 in that line, then you have the wrong version you will need to follow `the instructions at the end of this page <What to do if you have the wrong version>`_ to correct it.

 Checking with the Arduino IDE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^